Help us build the Front Bogie

 2 bogie bolsters fitted on either side of the main frames at the front of the loco transfer the weight to the bogie via these bogie bolster cups.
 These are free to "float" on the top of brass pads fixed to the bogie stretcher casting

 In 1959 to 1960, most of the Clans were fitted with BR Automatic Warning System.
 You can tell if it has been fitted by the presence of a protection plate behind the screw coupling on the front drawhook.
-Part of the installation was a new fabricated reciever stay as seen here between the lifeguards on 71000's front bogie (photo courtesy Michael Hughes from the BR Class 8 Steam Locomotive Trust).
+Part of the installation was a new fabricated receiver stay as seen here between the lifeguards on 71000's front bogie (photo courtesy Michael Hughes from the BR Class 8 Steam Locomotive Trust).
 We will not be procuring the central joggled plate yet.
 Almost certainly, we will need to mount other signalling detection systems here such a TPWS so we will leave that decision until later.
-You could sponsor the stay for £660 or a monthly standing order of £55.

 Phase 2 tackles the wheels and axles.
 The axle and cannon boxes need to be manufactured.
 Tyres will be fitted to the wheels.
 Finally, the axles will be fitted to the cannon boxes and then the wheels will be pressed onto the axles.
 This work will be expensive and will need be contracted to an approved rail accredited supplier.